tscburak/tscburak/README.md

 ### Hi there 👋
-I am a fresh software engineer.
-I am currently working on full-stack development.
-I am also eager to learn ML, NLP, image processing, and Embedded Software.
+I’m Burak, a newly graduated software engineer with a passion for full-stack development.
+I’m eager to dive deeper into machine learning, natural language processing, image processing, and embedded software.

-Highlight environments that I have used so far:
+Here are some of the environments and technologies I've worked with so far:
 - Next.js
 - Node.js
 - React.js